 - 15. A satellite is in a circular orbit about the Earth.
 Over a long period of time, the effects of air resistance decrease the satellite's total energy by 1 J. The kinetic energy of the satellite

-- (A) increases by 1 J. \leftarrow CORRECT
+- (A) increases by 1 J.

 - (B) remains unchanged.

 - (C) decreases by $\frac{1}{2}$ J.

 - (D) decreases by 1 J.

 - (E) decreases by 2 J.

-Since the process is slow, the satellite remains in a circular orbit.
-In a circular orbit, the total energy E = K + V satisfies E = -K. Then if the total energy decreases by ΔE , the kinetic energy increases by ΔE .

-16. A cylindrical space station produces 'artificial gravity' by rotating with angular frequency ω .
+- 16. A cylindrical space station produces 'artificial gravity' by rotating with angular frequency $\omega$ .
 Consider working in the reference frame rotating with the space station.
 In this frame, an astronaut is initially at rest standing on the floor, facing in the direction that the space station is rotating.
 The astronaut jumps up vertically relative to the floor of the space station, with an initial speed less than that of the speed of the floor.
 Just after leaving the floor, the motion of the astronaut, relative to the space station floor,

-- (A) always has a component of acceleration directed toward the floor, and they land at the same point they jumped from. - (B) always has a component of acceleration directed toward the floor, and they land in front of the point they jumped from. \leftarrow CORRECT - (C) always has a component of acceleration directed toward the floor, and they land behind the point they jumped from. - (D) has a component of acceleration directed away from the floor, and they land behind the point they jumped from. - (E) has a zero acceleration relative to the floor, and the astronaut never reaches the floor again.
+- (A) always has a component of acceleration directed toward the floor, and they land at the same point they jumped from. - (B) always has a component of acceleration directed toward the floor, and they land in front of the point they jumped from. - (C) always has a component of acceleration directed toward the floor, and they land behind the point they jumped from. - (D) has a component of acceleration directed away from the floor, and they land behind the point they jumped from. - (E) has a zero acceleration relative to the floor, and the astronaut never reaches the floor again.

-The problem can be solved by using the Coriolis force.
-Alternatively, we can draw the path of the astronaut in the original reference frame, where the path is simply a line.
-Then the astronaut always lands 'ahead' of the rotation, and hence to the left of where they started in the rotating frame.
 17. A stream of sand is dropped out of a helicopter initially moving at a constant speed v to the right.
 The helicopter suddenly turns and begins moving a constant speed v to the left.
 Neglecting air resistance on the sand, what is the shape of the stream of sand, as viewed from the ground?
 The black dot represents the helicopter.